Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Formalism

-\end{widetext} $E_i$ and $E_j$ are integrated in the limit $m_i$ to $\infty$ and $m_j$ to $\infty$, respectively.
+\end{widetext} where $E_i$ ($E_j$) is integrated in the limit $m_i$ ($m_j$) to $\infty$, respectively.
 The limit of integration of $\cos\theta$ runs from -1 to +1.
 Finally, the relaxation time is calculated using Eqs.~\ref{eq22} and ~\ref{eq27}.

-The use of Boltzmann states cannot rigorously describe massive Hagedorn states.
-This makes estimation of their contribution to shear viscosity difficult.
-These states being highly unstable, decay rapidly and it is reasonable to assume that their presence affects the mean free paths of other hadrons in the medium.
+The Hagedorn states being highly unstable, decay rapidly and it is reasonable to assume that their presence affects the mean free paths of the hadrons in the medium.
 They also significantly affect the thermodynamics of hadronic matter close to the QCD critical temperature.
 Hence their contribution cannot be ignored.
 The contribution from these states to the shear viscosity can be estimated by using the approximation that the mean free path of such resonances is inversely related to their decay widths ~\cite{Kadamahep2019,Noronha2012,Noronha2009}.
-The decay width of Hagedorn states is obtained by a linear fit to decay widths of all resonances in particle data book.
-Assuming that these particles have hard-core radius $r_h$, the excluded volume approximation of shear viscosity contribution of Hagedorn states is given by,
+The decay width of Hagedorn states are obtained by a linear fit to the decay widths of all resonances in the particle data book.
+Assuming that these particles have hard-core radius $r_h$, the excluded volume approximated contribution to shear viscosity from Hagedorn states is given by,

-Here $n^{H}(T)$ is the number density of Hagedorn states in the medium and $K_n$ is the modified Bessel function of the second kind.
+where $n^{H}(T)$ is the number density of Hagedorn states in the medium and $K_n$ is the modified Bessel function of the second kind.